ChrystleMyrnaLobo/PersonCounter/README.md

-# Basic Person Counter
+# Person Counter
-Keep track of people entering and leaving the frame using IoU for data association
+Keep track of people entering and leaving the frame using IoU for data association - naive approach

 ### Data set
-MOT16 dataset obtained from [website] [paper]
+MOT16 dataset obtained from [website] and [paper]

 ### Directory Structure
 Dataset